-Pushing a heavy mower isn’t fun, especially on a hilly yard.
+Pushing a heavy mower isn’t fun, especially in a hilly yard.
 Most of my garden is hilly, there’s no way I could push it without the drive system.

 So why is your lawn mower hard to push?
-The most likely reason a mower is hard to push, is because the drive cable needs adjustment.
+The most likely reason a mower is hard to push is that the drive cable needs adjustment.
 Other possible causes include:

 - Worn drive belt

 - Damaged pulley

 - Worn wheels

 In this post, I’ll show you how to adjust your own drive cable for free.
 This is an easy job and is most likely the cause of a hard-to-push mower.
 But I’ll also cover a few other possibilities.

 If you need video help, check out “Mower self drive troubleshooting video”, it walks you through the diagnosing and repair of common mower self-drive problems including cable adjusting.